diefenbach/lfs-solr/docs/index.rst

         "...",
     )

+3. Setup SOLR_ADDRESS to point to your Solr server.
+It is set to http://127.0.0.1:8983/solr/ by default.
+You can also set SOLR_ENABLED to False if you want to disable Solr integration (eg. for development instance).

-3. Add lfs_solr's urls to your project's url.py.
+4. Add lfs_solr's urls to your project's url.py.
 Make sure that they are before LFS' urls::

     urlpatterns = patterns("",